thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-intro.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-ThoughtSpot Embrace is in beta, and only works with Snowflake databases at this time.
-To enable Embrace, contact your ThoughtSpot representative.
+If your company stores source data externally in data warehouses, you can use Embrace to directly query that data and use ThoughtSpot's analytical capabilities, without moving the data into ThoughtSpot.
+If you decide later you want to bring the data into ThoughtSpot, you can also do that with Embrace.

-Source data exists in data warehouses for many organizations.
-These warehouses have strict security rules, and these companies prefer to keep the data in one place.
-Embrace allows you to use ThoughtSpot's analytical capabilities directly on the external database, without moving the data.
-It also makes it easy to bring the data into ThoughtSpot at any time.
+{% include note.html content="ThoughtSpot Embrace is in beta, and only works with Snowflake databases at this time.
+To enable Embrace, contact ThoughtSpot support." %}

 ## About Embrace

 Embrace allows you to directly query an external database, and do your data analysis and visualizations in ThoughtSpot.
-Embrace has an intuitive and flexible process for synchronizing the external data into ThoughtSpot.
+With Embrace, you can also copy the external data into ThoughtSpot using sync.

 Embrace has two primary operating modes:
 - **Linked**: queries from ThoughtSpot run directly on the external Snowflake database.